 Our biggest referral reason for children is anxiety.
 2017 research by the University of Canterbury found that 80% of Christchurch primary school children exhibit at least some symptoms of PTSD; this is a marked difference from the rest of the country and can reduce children’s readiness to learn.
 While this is linked to the earthquakes and subsequent anxiety and instability which surrounded most Christchurch children’s early lives, these problems are exacerbated in children in the East of Christchurch.
-Statistics publicised in June showed that among this group of children and youth 43 per cent suffer from low self-esteem, 28 per cent have self-harmed, 36 per cent suffer from high anxiety or depression and 36 per cent felt no sense of belonging.
+Statistics show that among this group of children and youth 43 per cent suffer from low self-esteem, 28 per cent have self-harmed, 36 per cent suffer from high anxiety or depression and 36 per cent felt no sense of belonging.

 All of our services, none more so than our residential parenting programme, address the need for intervention when children are young in cases of intergenerational cycles of abuse.
 It estimated that the annual economic impact of child abuse, family violence and children being uplifted on New Zealand communities is $2 billion a year.

 The same report also found the need for ‘accessible and supportive social, community and health services, such as counselling to support children and adults through the healing process.’
 Our counselling service is accessible for all and supports families and children on our Refocus and our parenting programmes.

 In our more than 120 years of operation, we have consistently adapted to the meet the needs of the community, meaning our services play a unique, essential and relevant part in creating stronger families and communities.